johannesulf/dsigma/README.md

 ## Generative AI

 Generative AI was used to search for potential bugs in the code and to improve the documentation by finding typos and suggesting minor rewrites.
-No part of the ``dsigma`` code itself was written entirely or in parts by AI.
+The core developers did not use AI to write any part of the ``dsigma`` code itself.
+Code contributions from other developers may use AI, as described in the respective pull requests, and are carefully vetted by the core developers.